bareboat-necessities/lysmarine_gen/README.md

 When loaded on CoreMP135 it turns CoreMP135 into a low-power consuming boat computer appliance which is able to interface with NMEA 2000 (via CAN ports), NMEA 0183 via RS-485.

-You can easily connect IMU to make it a heading sensor.
+You can easily connect IMU to make a heading sensor.
 You can connect PyPilot motor controller to USART6 port of CoreMP135 to make your own autopilot unit.
 You can access it via a browser to see boat dashboards typical for marine MFDs.